 Tuition in-state: $2,820

-The Northern Mariana Islands of the West Pacific was the site of the WWII Battle of Saipan when the United States took the island from Japan in a turning point of the war.
-These beautiful islands are now a commonwealth of the U. S. Students at Northern Marianas College (founded 1981) can study in liberal arts, business, and nursing at the associate’s level, and can earn an education degree at the bachelor’s level.
-The flora of the Islands is primarily limestone forest, with coconuts, papayas, and hot peppers growing wild.
+The Northern Mariana Islands of the West Pacific were the site of the WWII Battle of Saipan when the United States took the island from Japan at a turning point of the war.
+These beautiful islands are now a commonwealth of the U. S. Students at Northern Marianas College (founded 1981) can study liberal arts, business, and nursing at the associate’s level and can earn an education degree at the bachelor’s level.
+The Islands’ flora is primarily limestone forest, with coconuts, papayas, and hot peppers growing wild.

 2. Puerto Rico Conservatory of Music